-Recorded media is a performance art, requiring multiple components of developing a strong production.
+Recorded media is a performance art, requiring multiple components of production skills.
 Over the course of the semester, students will learn about different media tools.
 They will develop research skills as well as creative planning and production knowledge in a number of recording platforms.
 Students will develop a long-range project specific to their interests and produce a podcast or television programming.
 The semester will culminate in the production of a television program or podcast in relation to the topic of their choice.
 Students will develop skills as "on air" talent, producers, researchers, and recording artists in an effort to create a piece of media.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified